RobinBoers/SkyLight-Website-Editor/README.md

 It's quite simple: you download this the lastest release from this GitHub repository, and you copy it to your server.
 After that, start your server and change the default password from root to something else.
 All users share the same password.

 ## For help or suggestions
+If you need help or have any suggestions, you can email me at robin@geheimesite.nl<br>
+I'd like to hear from you!<br>
-If you need help or have any suggestions, you can email me at robin@geheimesite.nl I also made a wiki, where you can find a tutorial about how to make themes for this website builder.
+I also made a wiki, where you can find a tutorial about how to make themes for this website builder.

 ### Links: